rishigurnani/polygnn_trainer/README.md

 # polygnn_trainer
-## Description
-This is a repo for training neural nets using PyTorch.
+This repository contains one of the custom packages used to train the machine learning models presented in a companion paper, [*polyGNN: Multitask graph neural networks for polymer informatics*](https://arxiv.org/abs/2209.13557).
 Currently, `polygnn_trainer` (pt) contains general code for the following tasks
 - Data preparation
 - Submodel training (and limited analysis of training metrics, provided by the `parse` module)
 - Submodel saving & loading